lemlac/mulem/docs/reference.md

 The compiler will read the body of the macro and understand where to insert its parameters, so if a parameter gets shadowed, then it will no longer insert it for the rest of that scope.

-You can also pass a type back to make generic types.
+You can also pass a type back to make generic types and functions.

 ```mu
 Option T :: enum